enkidevs/curriculum/typescript/introduction/tsc-data-types-ii/tsc-object-type-comparison.md

 This often leads to confusion.
 Usually by "object" we only mean collections of values (e.g. maps, sets, arrays, plain objects), but not primitive values[2] (e.g. numbers or strings).

-This is where the `object` type comes into play.
+This is why it is recommended to use the `object` type:

 ```ts
 let arr: object = [1, 2, 3];